-The course syllabus is available to be reviewed and downloaded from the Home page on the course Canvas site.
-A list of important class events, including assignment and quiz due dates are listed in chronological order for your reference on the Syllabus Page.
+The word document for the course syllabus is available to be reviewed and downloaded from the Home page on the course Canvas site.
+A list of important class events, including assignment and due dates are listed in chronological order for your reference on the Syllabus Page in Canvas.